azuredevops619/MCW-Intelligent-analytics/Hands-on-lab/HOL-step-by-step-Intelligent-analytics.md

 2. Open **web.config**.

-3. This project needs the following three settings configured to capitalize on Azure Search, all of which you can get from the Azure Portal.
+3. This project needs the following three settings configured to capitalize on Azure Search, all of which you can get from the [Azure portal](https://portal.azure.com).

     ![Code displays in the Web.config window, showing that the following three key settings are being added: SearchServiceName, SearchServiceQueryApiKey, and SearchIndexName.](media/image175.png 'Web.config')

-4. Using the Azure Portal, navigate to the blade of your **Search** service.
+4. In the [Azure portal](https://portal.azure.com), navigate to the blade of your **Search** service.

 5. For the **SearchServiceName**, enter the name of your Search service (e.g., **awchatter**).